 Though a drought-prone state, California still has its fair share of inland water attractions and sights.
-This past June, my boyfriend and I took a day trip to explore one of those inland water attractions, Big Bear Lake.
+This past June, my boyfriend and I took a day trip to explore one of those inland water beauties, Big Bear Lake.

 Nestled in the San Bernardino Mountains, this small seven-mile lake draws visitors year round.
 Big Bear has two peak seasons, winter and summer.
 During the winter peak, December through February, Big Bear is known for its cabins and skiing.
 Once the snow melts away and the spring brings along beautiful flowers and greenery, the lake becomes the focus for locals and visitors alike.
 The summer peak season for Big Bear runs July 1st through Labor Day.

-Regardless of the season, Big Bear offers a quaint and easy to navigate Downtown, called "The Village", with shopping, bars, restaurants and a movie theater.
+Regardless of the season, Big Bear offers a quaint and easy to navigate downtown area called "The Village", with shopping, bars, restaurants and a movie theater.
 Staying true to its name, Big Bear is littered with statues, carvings, and pictures of bears you will not be able to keep count of.

 Lodging in the Off-Season

 The biggest benefit to visiting Big Bear in the summer off-season is the variety of inexpensive lodging.
-I recommend a simple Google search with the keywords, "Big Bear cabins" or "Big Bear hotels" to find lodging.
+I recommend a simple Google search with the keywords, "Big Bear cabins" or "Big Bear hotels" to discover lodging.
 If you enjoy using Airbnb, you will find that searching "Big Bear Lake" as your destination produces a range of charming homes and cabins.
 Both Airbnb and Google can help you find options for solo travelers, couples, or groups.

 Exploring the Village